See

 Time is Right

-Fish is a fabulous fast food its
+Fish is a fabulous fast food – it’s

 best cooked quickly over high heat.
 Just remember the